 Way’s deeply personal Investigating Grace is set to Glenn Gould’s 1955 recordings of J. S. Bach’s Goldberg Variations, and was named an NEA American Masterpiece.
 Speaking Volumes is a work that begins as a solo, a single idea, and accumulates over the course of the piece to a group of 30 dancers (including ODC alumni as well as Dance Jam and community members) who together embody what can be built from collective action.

 The season will also feature world premieres by guest choreographers Amy Seiwert and Dexandro Montalvo, two innovative artistic voices who have long histories with ODC.
 Seiwert, a former ODC Theater Artist in Residence, most recently directed Sacramento Ballet and continues to direct Amy Seiwert’s Imagery, the company she founded in 2011.
-Montalvo is a choreographer, dancer, and educator, and the former director of SF Dance Theater.
+Montalvo is a choreographer, dancer, and educator, and the former director of Dance Theatre of San Francisco.

 In addition to eight in-person performances, ODC's home season will be livestreamed.